Post Undergrad: Getting Ready for Medical School or a Gap Year

 There are options for paying for school and the key is being knowledgeable about those options.
 If you applied for financial aid as an undergraduate student, some of this may be familiar to you; however, if you’re applying for financial aid for the first time, make sure you take some time to learn about the process.
 Meet the staff at the financial aid office and become familiar with the school’s financial aid website.
 The financial aid office can help you throughout all four years of your medical education.

 If you need to apply for financial aid, make sure you understand the school’s procedure and deadlines.
-Generally, the first step to apply for federal financial aid is to complete theas well as any other forms that the school may require.
+Generally, the first step to apply for federal financial aid is to complete the a financial aid offer from each of the schools listed on the FAFSA.as well as any other forms that the school may require.
 These forms provide important financial information to the financial aid staff so that they can determine your eligibility.
-Once you complete the FAFSA, you’ll receive an award letter from each of the schools listed on the FAFSA.
+Once you complete the FAFSA, you’ll receive

-Compare the award letters that you receive from each school.
-One way to do this is by reviewing what is being offered at each school and asking yourself the following questions:
+Compare the offers that you receive from each school.
+One way to do this is by reviewing what financial aid is being offered at each school and asking yourself the following questions:

 - Have I been offered grants and scholarships (free money), or will I need to borrow and pay back loans?